tari-project/tari-javascript-sdk/examples/node-console/README.md

 ```
 💰 Insufficient funds for this transaction
 ```
-- Get testnet funds from the Discord faucet
+- Get testnet funds from official sources or faucets
 - Check your balance before sending

 **Invalid Address**